Why You Need a Lawyer to Help Access Compensation After a Brain Injury

 What a Lawyer Can Do to Advocate for Fair Benefits

 The SABS requires substantial medical evidence before classifying a brain injury as non-minor or catastrophic.
-An Ontario lawyer will understand the criteria used in making such a classification.
+An Ontario lawyer may understand the criteria used in making such a classification.
 He or she can work in coordination with medical providers to collect evidence necessary to support an Application for Accident Benefits.